thinkaliker/thinkaliker.com/_posts/2013-09-04-views-on-association.md

 categories: archive
 permalink: /blog/views-on-association
 author: Adam
+description: I'm not really going to bother reading what I wrote
 ---

 TAKE WHAT IS WRITTEN WITH A GRAIN OF SALT.
 THIS IS KNOWN AS PERSONAL OPINION, AND I'D LIKE FOR YOU TO KEEP THAT IN MIND AS YOU READ THIS.